sisby-folk/swingthrough/README.md

    - The entity is within reach (*slightly* longer than actual attack range, but still usable)

 The block outline will visually disappear when you're targeting the entity instead.

+## Afterword

+All mods are built on the work of many others.

+We made this mod for [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt) - our modpack about ease of play and vanilla content.